 In terms of this claim made by Plato’s Socrates, there is no mīmēsis ‘re-enactment’ in your diēgēsis ‘narrative’ if you do not actually quote whatever is being spoken by the characters inside the diēgēsis.
 That seems at first to be the whole point of the mental exercise performed by Plato’s Socrates within the framework of Republic 3.393c–394b.

 Paraphrasing the quotations that inaugurate the Homeric Iliad

 The two characters who are actually quoted by ‘Homer’ at verses 12–42 of Iliad 1 are:

-- a grieving father who is trying to free her captive daughter: he is a priest named Chryses
+• a grieving father who is trying to free his captive daughter: he is a priest named Chryses